Bespoke Enterprise CMS Development

 - Speed up lead times for the deployment of new channel sites and feature releases.

-Swipe iX realised early on that there was no pre-existing system that could deliver the versatility, extensibility and synthesis of the various properties while also maintaining each destination’s unique personality.
+Swipe realised early on that there was no pre-existing system that could deliver the versatility, extensibility and synthesis of the various properties while also maintaining each destination’s unique personality.
 They would have to build something new from the ground up; a system flexible enough for channels to adopt the array of functionality needed, but deploy the same tools to all of the properties without needing to rebuild these same features each time.

-'We came up with the idea that DSTV needed a new content management system with the same inherent architecture that would drive all the channel site front ends, as well as all the original productions, for the channel,' explains Leo Redelinghuys, founder of Swipe iX.
+'We came up with the idea that M-Net needed a new content management system with the same inherent architecture that would drive all the channel site front ends, as well as all the original productions, for the channel,' explains Leo Redelinghuys, founder of Swipe iX.

-The key to Emmet’s success are a series of customizable and configurable widgets that live within the central CMS and can be deployed or disabled in each of the channel sites almost instantly.
+The key to Emmet’s success is a series of customizable and configurable widgets that live within the central CMS and can be deployed or disabled in each of the channel sites almost instantly.
 A widget for polls, a widget for competitions, lists, trailers...whatever your channel needs.
 Once a common foundation was built, then each channel could access what they needed and customize it as they see fit.

 Imagine a large house for a big family.
 The entire structure is built on a common foundation with the same materials.
 That cannot be changed.
-But within the building, each family member is free to decorate their room how they would like it, and decide what furniture they need and where it should go.
+But within the building, each family member is free to decorate their room how they like, and decide what furniture they need and where it should go.
 If they see something they like in their sister’s room, they can have one as well, but they can change it so that it suits the rest of their stuff.

 Emmet is a custom built mega CMS that provides API endpoints to the front end which can then display different themes based on the site you’re on.
 The channel teams are empowered to take control of their pages and to create fun, engaging content as they see fit.
 There are no more frustrating delays while editors wait for developers to set up content mechanisms - they can simply decide what widget they want to use and do it themselves.